-Amniotic fluid is a clear, yellow fluid which is found within the first 12 days following conception within the amniotic sac and surrounds the growing baby in the uterus.1-4
+Amniotic fluid is a clear, yellow fluid which is found within the first 12 days following conception within the amniotic sac.
+It surrounds the growing baby in the uterus.

-Amniotic fluid has many important functions and is vital for healthy fetal development.1,2 However, if the amount of amniotic fluid inside the uterus is too little or too great, complications can occur.
+Amniotic fluid has many important functions and is vital for healthy fetal development.
+However, if the amount of amniotic fluid inside the uterus is too little or too great, complications can occur.

-This Knowledge Center article will describe the many functions of amniotic fluid, as well as what happens when the levels of amniotic fluid are either too high or too low.
+This article looks at the many functions of amniotic fluid, as well as what happens when the levels of amniotic fluid are either too high or too low.

 Fast facts on amniotic fluid